jwt625/jwt625.github.io/_posts/2024-10-07-yapping-on-ebeam-lithography.md

 ### Raith 150 Two (2015 - 2017)
 - Why is the GUI completely frozen when the sample plate is loading or unloading?
 Why can't I check my patterns or configure the beam/column parameters?
 - Why is there a joystick?
 Some people might like it but I absolutely do not want to accidentally bumped into it.
 Disabling the x and y channel on the joystick is the first thing I do when I got to the tool.
 - I am struggling to come up with a good thing about it.
 Maybe the lower beam voltage is good for not damaging 2D materials?
-The holder sucks (the one that literally works like a clipboard, I always worry about my chip being tilted..), the focusing step sucks, queuing up the schedule/job sucks, the GUI and toolbar are so stacked and not intuitive...
+The holder sucks (the one that literally works like a clipboard, I always worry about my chip being tilted..), the focusing sucks (you have to apply gold nanoparticles or make a scratch on your chip), queuing up the schedule/job sucks, the GUI and toolbar are so stacked and not intuitive...
 I should stop here.

 ![graphene_quantum_dot.jpeg](/assets/images/2024/graphene_quantum_dot.jpeg)
 *A graphene quantum dot with gate electrodes defined by ebeam litho with Raith 150 Two.
 The scalebar in (b) is 500 nm. [paper](https://pubs.acs.org/doi/full/10.1021/acs.nanolett.6b02522)*